 If you pay your energy supplier

-You may have to return the account to the original supplier at the end of your tenancy.
+You should check your tenancy agreement.
+It might say you have to return the account to the original supplier at the end of your tenancy.

 If you pay for your energy before you use it, you’ll either have a prepayment meter or a smart meter in prepayment mode.

 If you don’t owe money to your energy supplier, you can move to paying by credit.
 This means you pay for your energy after you use it.